LilaShiba/oopCapstone2023/README.md

 Remember to have fun, be creative, and show off your OOP skills!
 Good luck, and happy coding! 🚀🌟

+# Giving Your Presentation 🎤🎥

+Giving a polished and engaging presentation can greatly enhance your tech demo experience.
+Here are some tips to make your presentation memorable:

+1. **Introduce yourself and your project**.
+Start by introducing yourself and giving a brief overview of your project's theme and purpose.
+This will help set the context for your demo. 👋📜

+2. **Explain the OOP concepts you've utilized**.
+Briefly explain the key OOP concepts you've incorporated into your project, such as encapsulation, inheritance, abstraction, and polymorphism.
+Provide examples and highlight how these concepts contribute to the functionality and structure of your program. 🧩🏗

+3. **Walk through the main features and functionalities**.
+Demonstrate the main features of your program by running it live or showcasing pre-recorded demos.
+Explain how different classes and objects interact and how user inputs are processed.
+Use clear and concise language to guide your audience through the program's flow. 🎬🚀

+4. **Highlight any challenges or interesting solutions**.
+If you encountered any challenges during the development process, share them with your audience.
+Explain how you overcame these challenges or implemented creative solutions.
+This demonstrates your problem-solving skills and adaptability. 🧠💡

+5. **Engage your audience**.
+Encourage interaction and engagement from your audience.
+Ask questions, invite feedback, and provide opportunities for them to try out your program if possible.
+This creates a more dynamic and interactive presentation. 💬👥

+6. **Conclude with a summary and takeaways**.
+Wrap up your presentation by summarizing the key points and takeaways from your demo.
+Emphasize the skills you've learned and how this project has strengthened your understanding of OOP principles.
+Express gratitude to your audience for their attention and any feedback they provide. 📝🔑

+7. **Prepare for potential questions**.
+Anticipate potential questions that your audience may have and prepare concise and informative answers.
+This demonstrates your deep understanding of the project and OOP concepts. ❓🤔

+Remember to practice your presentation beforehand to ensure a smooth and confident delivery.
+Good luck, and enjoy showcasing your tech demo! 🎉👨‍💻👩‍💻

 # Why Dark Mode 🌃🌿

 Dark mode saves power, especially on devices with OLED or AMOLED displays.
 These displays work by lighting up individual pixels rather than using a backlight.
 When the background is dark or black, fewer pixels need to be lit up, which means less power is consumed. 📱💡